Ceyed/Authentication_Service_Nodejs/README.md

 - [x] 0.3: Make app.js clean, all functions should call one function only
 - [x] 0.4: More structure in folders (after TODO #0.3)
 - [x] 0.5: Remove 'username' from 'users' table, no need to have 'username'
+- [ ] 0.6: Add api version to requests

 <br/>